 Indexed in: Google Scholar, CrossRef, CLOCKSS, OpenAIRE

-Data Mining and Management welcomes submissions of the following article types: Code, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Data Mining and Management welcomes submissions of the following article types: Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Data Mining and Management, where they are peer-reviewed by the Associate and Review Editors of the specialty section.